About

 Executive Director

-Deb joined ASDACS in 2015 and has previously worked in a diverse range of roles for Screen Australia, NFSA and AFTRS across production contracting, distribution and governance.
+Deb manages the day to day operations of ASDACS, as well as drives organisational development, advocacy and outreach.
+She joined ASDACS in 2015 and has previously worked in a diverse range of roles for Screen Australia, NFSA and AFTRS across production contracting, distribution and governance.
 Deb holds a BA in film Studies (Sydney University), completed a documentary film making scholarship (Metro Screen) and has guest lectured at UNSW Design and Arts (formally COFA).
-Deb currently sits on several International Confederation of Societies of Authors and Composers (CISAC) audio-visual committees.
+She currently sits on several International Confederation of Societies of Authors and Composers (CISAC) audio-visual committees.
+Deb is proud to work on improving the rights of directors to advance their recognition and remuneration.

 Jennifer Davis